COVID-19 Antibody Study Overview

 If my sample tests positive for COVID-19 antibodies, do I need to self-isolate or get tested for COVID-19?

-No. While antibodies indicate that you have been infected with COVID-19 at some point in the past, this is not an indication of a current COVID-19 infection.
+No. Antibodies are not an indication of a current COVID-19 infection.
+If your sample tests positive for COVID-19 antibodies, this indicates that you have been infected with COVID-19 at some point in the past, or could be the result of a COVID-19 vaccine that you may have received.
 If you are having COVID-19 symptoms unexplained by other health conditions, please contact your regular healthcare provider.

 If you think you may have been exposed to COVID-19 and have been told to self-isolate, please wait until after this isolation period ends to participate in our study.